4Kids TV: History

 As of 2024, some former 4Kids TV shows (such as Chaotic (only in Spanish), Dinosaur King, G.I.
-Joe: Sigma 6, and various entries in the Yu-Gi-Oh! franchise) are made available to stream via the free ad-supported Tubi streaming service, which launched on April 1, 2014 and was later acquired by Fox Corporation (which had recently been spun off from 21st Century Fox following that company’s acquisition by Disney one year prior in March 2019) on April 20, 2020.
-Outside of Tubi, Sonic X is available on Amazon Prime Video, Hulu, Pluto TV, and Crackle respectively, though the latter service only carries seasons 1 and 2.
-Netflix also carried the first two seasons of Sonic X between December 2019 and December 2024.
+Joe: Sigma 6, Sonic X, and various entries in the Yu-Gi-Oh! franchise) are made available to stream via the free ad-supported Tubi streaming service, which launched on April 1, 2014, and was later acquired by Fox Corporation (which had recently been spun off from 21st Century Fox following that company's acquisition by Disney one year prior in March 2019) on April 20, 2020.
+Sonic X is also available on Amazon Prime Video, Hulu, Pluto TV, and Crackle respectively, though the latter service only carries seasons 1 and 2.
+Netflix also carried the first two seasons of Sonic X between December 2019 and December 2024, and again since December 2025.
 In addition, Teenage Mutant Ninja Turtles is made available to stream on both the free ad-supported Pluto TV and subscription-based Paramount+ streaming services owned by Paramount Skydance following that property's 2009 acquisition by Nickelodeon, while various entries in the Yu-Gi-Oh! franchise and the English-language version of Chaotic are on NBCUniversal's Peacock streaming service.
+Winx Club is available on services like Toon Goggles, YouTube, and Amazon Prime Video, but the Canadian English Cinélume dub is used instead of the 4Kids Entertainment dub.
+Similarly, One Piece is also available on modern streaming services like Netflix, but it uses modern dubs instead.